-A more detailed view on the light-induced signals is provided in Figure 3C.
-The chemical shifts of the observed lines in the spectra are listed in Table 1.
-Careful examination of the spectra show that the emissive signals observed at higher field (Spectrum 3B, labelled in red) are cancelled at lower field, while the positive signals are visible in both spectra (labelled in black).
+field (spectrum 3B in red) are canceled at a lower field, while the positive signals are visible in both spectra (in black).
 Therefore, it appears that the signals belong to two different sets.
 One might assume that one set originates from the donor and the other from the acceptor cofactors of PSI.
-Since the solid-state photo-CIDNP mechanisms DD and TSM requires hyperfine anisotropy and occurs on aromatic carbons, the occurrence of the emissive signal at 51.2 ppm at 9.4 T originating from a C-17, the only aliphatic labelled position in the label pattern, is due to spin-diffusion, i.e. polarization transfer from near-by 13C -labelled aromatic carbons.
-The cancellation of this signal at 4.7 T might imply that at that field also the near-by aromatic carbons do not obtain enhancement.
+Since the solid-state photo-CIDNP mechanisms DD and TSM require hyperfine anisotropy and occur on aromatic carbons, the occurrence of the emissive signal at 51.2 ppm at 9.4 T, originating from a C-17, the only aliphatic labeled position in the label pattern, is due to spin diffusion, i.e., polarization transfer from nearby 13C-labeled aromatic carbons.
+The cancellation of this signal at 4.7 T might imply that at that field the nearby aromatic carbons also do not obtain enhancement.